01Cecil/Soc-Honeynet/README.md

 ## Opening NSG and Windows Firewall

 - Made a Windows and Linux VM.
-After being made i intenionally configured the firewall and NSG to allow all traffic from all ports.
+After being made i intentionally configured the firewall and NSG to allow all traffic from all ports.
 Also went into the VM and disabled the Microsoft Firewalls as well.
-This created a vulnerable enviorment that attracted Attackers across the world.
+This created a vulnerable environment that attracted Attackers across the world.

 ## Allow NSG Traffic
 ![Allow all Traffic to NSG](https://imgur.com/wMp1PF0.jpg)